 Bada Odia Matha

 Once covered with murals profusely with time there are only two monasteries left where one can trace the evolution of Puri paintings although in highly faded condition.

 Puri is a well-known pilgrimage site for Hindus and celebrated as one of the four supreme dhams.
-The holy city of Lord Jagannath is well connected by rail and road and forms part of golden triangle in Odisha for tourists world over, the other two places in the triangle are Konark and Bhubaneswar.
+The holy city of Lord Jagannath is well connected by rail and road and forms part of the golden triangle in Odisha for tourists world over, the other two places in the triangle are Konark and Bhubaneswar.
 The nearest international airport is located in Bhubaneswar, 65 km away.
 Puri abounds in sites for both spiritual and adventure seeking souls.
-Every street of Puri and its surrounding villages has some thing to offer weather it is food, craft, ethnic life, devotion or spirituality.
-Its sea beach is one of the most celebrated beaches of India on Bay of Bengal and a drive trough the Puri – Konark marine drive is one of the most memorable experiences for a traveller.
+Every street of Puri and its surrounding villages has something to offer whether it is food, craft, ethnic life, devotion or spirituality.
+Its sea beach is one of the most celebrated beaches of India on the Bay of Bengal and a drive through the Puri – Konark marine drive is one of the most memorable experiences for a traveller.

 The Bada Odia Matha